LezWatch/listicles/readme.txt

 == Changelog ==

-= 1.0.8 =
-* Previous bug actually due to [https://github.com/Yoast/wordpress-seo/pull/15617](Yoast SEO) so adjusting for that.

-= 1.0.7 =
+= 2.0 =
+* _No functionality changes_
-* Deprecation compatibility fix.
+* 5.7 compatibility (deprecation fixes)
-* Currently allowing ALL formats for RichText (in the title field) until [https://github.com/WordPress/gutenberg/issues/23660](#23660) is fixed.
+* Ported from CGB to create-block due to the former being apparently abandoned, and the later being official.

 == Screenshots ==